Here is an overview of the ICRC's six governing bodies.

 The vice-president assists the president in carrying out his duties and substitutes for the president when he is absent or unable to carry out his duties or at his request.
 She is also responsible for the cohesion, smooth running and development of governance and oversight mechanisms.

 - The Directorate is the ICRC's executive body, responsible for implementing and overseeing the institutional strategy and general objectives defined by the Assembly and the Assembly Council.
 The Directorate is also responsible for managing ICRC staff and ensuring the smooth running of the organization as a whole.

 - The Internal Audit Unit is an internal oversight body, which independently and objectively monitors and assesses the organization's performance and efficiency according to recognized international standards.
 The Internal Audit Unit, the Directorate and the Assembly are the three components of the internal oversight system.
 The Assembly, aided by the Audit Commission, has ultimate responsibility for oversight.

-- The Data Protection Commision (or DPC) is the ICRC body responsible for checking, independently of the other bodies and the Administration, that the ICRC's processing of personal data complies with its Rules on Personal Data Protection and other applicable rules, and for ruling on the rights of individuals when their cases or other data-protection cases are referred to it.
+- The Data Protection Commission (or DPC) is the ICRC body responsible for checking, independently of the other bodies and the Administration, that the ICRC's processing of personal data complies with its on Personal Data Protection and other applicable rules, and for ruling on the rights of individuals when their cases or other data-protection cases are referred to it.